Skip to main content

 • being a victim of emotional, physical or sexual abuse

-• being exposed to chronic fear or distress as a child
+• feeling fear or distress long-term as a child

 • being neglected by 1 or both parents

-• growing up with a family member who had a mental health condition - for example, bipolar disorder, or a problem with substance use
+• growing up with a family member who had a mental health difficulty - for example, a problem with substance use

 Your relationship with your family has a strong influence on how you come to see the world.
 It influences what you believe about other people.